 Kassler Ribs with Sauerkraut is a German specialty, and it is a wonderful dish for fall and winter.
 We call them in German “Rippchen” which means ribs.
 The Kassler meat is smoked pork from the loin and it comes in slices with or without the bone.
 Of course you can find Kassler in the USA in special German stores where they sell sausages and meat.
 One of these stores is Schaller & Weber in NY, a butcher of German origin.
-I am sure you will love this dish. make sure the Sauerkraut you are using, is German Sauerkraut.
-Happy Cooking!
+I am sure you will love this dish.
+Make sure that the Sauerkraut you are using, is German Sauerkraut.
+Even German style Sauerkraut is not the same… Happy Cooking!

 4 Kassler ribs (or chops)

 Sauerkraut from the jar – Find it in the German Delicatessen Box –